 Measuring Angles Worksheets

-If you can, get your hands on some full round protractors.
-They make things much easier and help students to recognize that measuring angles is the same as measuring sections of a circle.
-Full round protractors also makes it much easier and precise to measure reflex angles.
+If they are available, full round protractors help students to recognize that measuring angles is the same as measuring sections of a circle.
+They also makes it much easier and precise to measure reflex angles.

 Rectangle Measurement Worksheets

 Rectangles are fairly straight-forward polygons to measure since it is easy to find rectangles that use whole numbers.
 Rectangles are generally used when students first learn about perimeter and area and it is an opportune time to teach students that units are an essential part of any measurement.
 Without units, numbers are meaningless.
 Get your students into the habit of expressing all of their measurements with the correct units before they learn how to measure other polygons.
 Especially make sure they know that area is always expressed with squared units.

 If a student is just starting to learn about perimeter and area, a few hands-on activities to learn the concepts is a good idea.
 Have them use square tiles to cover an area, have them paint a piece of paper and see how much paint is required.
 Create rectangles with straws and pipe cleaners and fill with square tiles to differentiate between perimeter and area.
 See if there are differently shaped rectangles that will hold the same number of square tiles.

 Calculating other rectangle measurements

 If you want students to understand the triangle area formula, you might want to study parallelograms and rectangles first.
 Once students get how area is calculated for rectangles and parallelograms, they simply need to cut parallelograms and rectangles in half diagonally to get related triangles.
 They should quickly see that the area of a triangle is simply half of the area of the related quadrilateral.